 Hundreds of studies convincingly show that prostate cancer is associated with pesticide use.
 These chemicals are stable substances and save their toxicity for tens of years in our soils, being available for the next generations.
 From the soil, the pesticides get into the crops, from the crops -into the animals and from animals -into humans, at each stage accumulating at more and more concentrations.
 Check any substance from the list above, and you will find how meat from the delicacy and healthy food can be transformed into the source of harm to our body.

 Hormones in the red meat may increase your risk of prostate cancer.

-We have all heard that red meat and dairy products produced in the United States are contaminated with natural sex hormones: estrogen, progesterone, and testosterone, as well as synthetic sex hormones: zeranol, trenbolone, and melengesterol.
+We have all heard that red meat and dairy products produced in the United States are contaminated with natural sex hormones: estrogen, progesterone, and testosterone, as well as synthetic sex hormones: zeranol, trenbolone, and melengestrol.
 Steroids allow to gain 10% more milk and increased carcass weight, adding an extra profit of $80 per animal.

 But what do Americans pay the price for this extra profit?

-Risk of breast cancer in American women is as 5 -fold as women in countries that banned hormones in animal feed.
+The risk of breast cancer in American women is as 5 -fold as women in countries that banned hormones in animal feed.